FrancoisDernoncourt/Motor_unit_flexibility/README.md

 # Motor_unit_flexibility
 Scripts used for the paper 'Flexible Control of Motor Units: Is the Multidimensionality of Motor Unit Manifolds a Sufficient Condition?' (https://www.biorxiv.org/content/10.1101/2024.07.23.604408v1)

+The scripts in the "Analyses" folder represent the final versions from an iterative and exploratory analyzis process.
+While these scripts were indeed used to generate the results presented in the publication, please note that they may be somewhat challenging to work with.
+Some portions of the code reflect earlier stages of development or specific analyses that were ultimately unnecessary for the final results.
+However, these legacy features remain integrated into the script logic.
+We apologize for any inconvenience this may cause.
+If you encounter any issues or need assistance, please feel free to contact the author at francois.dernoncourt@univ-cotedazur.fr.